-- 44.6% of home movers have moved within the same local authority area within Hampshire & Isle of Wight and 26.3% have moved from elsewhere within Hampshire & Isle of Wight. - 29.1% have moved from outside Hampshire & Isle of Wight.
-Of those who have moved from outside Hampshire & Isle of Wight, most moved from an adjacent county, with others moving from London and the rest of the southeast region.
-There were very few moving from outside of the UK. - The trend for moving out of London has been noted by other research including work undertaken by Experian, which showed that in some areas of London over 30% of net moves were to outside of London.

-- All residents of new build homes that previously lived on Isle of Wight still live there; no residents moved from the Island to new build homes elsewhere. - 81.1% of those with their previous address in Basingstoke and Deane still live there, and 86.8% of those with their previous address in Test Valley still live there.
+- 4.3 Overall Picture: - Isle of Wight and 26.3% have moved from elsewhere within Hampshire & Isle of Wight. - 29.1% have moved from outside Hampshire & Isle of Wight.
+Of those who have moved outside of the UK. - The trend for moving out of London has been noted by other research including work undertaken by Experian, which showed that in some areas of London over 30% of net moves were to outside of London. - Key Findings for Local Authority Areas: 4.4 - All residents of new build homes that previously lived on Isle of Wight still live there; no residents moved from the Island to new build homes elsewhere. - 81.1% of those with their previous address in Basingstoke and Deane still live there, and 86.8% of those with their previous address in Test Valley still live there.
 In comparison to Portsmouth and Southampton with 27.3% and 27.6% respectively.